Click here for the home page

 FOOTNOTES

-1. Augustus imitated Caesar by renaming the sixth month of the year August, after himself, and stole a day from February to make his month as long as July; that is why February is the shortest month.
+1. Augustus imitated Julius Caesar by renaming the sixth month of the year August, after himself, and stole a day from February to make his month as long as July; that is why February is the shortest month.

 2. He wore platform shoes to disguise his short stature, and to keep away the cold, he covered his legs with wool strips and wore as many as four tunics under his toga.